nuclio/nuclio/docs/setup/docker/getting-started-docker.md

 Before beginning with the installation, ensure that you have a [Docker](https://docker.com) daemon running.

-To ensure your Docker daemon is running properly, run  `docker version` with the same user that will execute Nuctl commands
+To ensure your Docker daemon is running properly, run  `docker version` with the same user that will execute `nuctl` commands.

 ## Run Nuclio